-Issue Revision Description Approved Date 1 А Amendments to text & mitigation areas HD 00.09.2017
+Issue Revision Description Approved Date 1 А Amendments to text & mitigation areas HD 09.09.2017 2 Minor amendments to mitigation detail and areas HD 30.10.2017 2 А Amendment to drawing numbers HD 09.01.2018

 Disclaimer

 No part of this report may be copied or reproduced by any means without prior written permission from Celtic Ecology.
 If you have received this report in error, please destroy all copies in your possession or control.